nuuuwan/news_lk3_data/README.md

 Parliament, April 2 (Daily Mirror)- The order under the Value Added Tax (VAT) which proposed to increase the VAT percentage from 15 percent to 18 percent was passed in Parliament with a majority of 36 votes.

 A total of 55 MPs voted in favour while 19 MPs voted against.

+The gazette notification for the amendment was issued in January this year.

 ◼️